backand/docs/source/includes/_lambda_launcher.md

 If you have admin access to your organization's AWS account, you can use this process to easily create the appropriate IAM policies and users for Backand's external function links.

 <aside class="success">Please note: if you do not have admin access to your AWS account, we can walk you through a modified version of this process.
-Contact us over intercom in the lower-right-hand corner of your screen, or send us a message at <a href="mailto:support@backand.com">support@backand.com</a> for further assistance.</aside>
+Contact us at <a href="mailto:support@backand.com">support@backand.com</a> for further assistance.</aside>

 1. Download the [BackandUserCreation JSON](https://s3.amazonaws.com/cdn.backand.net/cloudformation/templates/1/CFbackandaccess) from our CDN.
 1. Log into the Amazon Web Services dashboard, and navigate to Cloud Formation (listed under "Management").